kchens/kchens.github.io/pages/words/01_28_2014_Learning_How_To_Learn_Final.md

 I've always found it interesting as a high schooler or college student how summer was just playtime.
 For two to three months, no one expected you to be studying.
 Yet, when you came back to school the next year, you seemed to remember everything you learn the prior year -- and in many ways you were able to apply what you learned in a deeper and more meaningful way.

 Take programming.
 This past summer, some events forced me to take a break from programming everyday or even every week.
-Yet, when I came back to my study, somehow I knew -- intuitively how to program.
+Yet, when I came back to my study, somehow I knew (intuitively) how to program.
 Neuroscientifically, there's a reason for this (which we'll get to).

 However, before I could have even taken a break, I still needed to *focus* to learn programming.

 #####Chunk Information
 Knowing what I know now, I would've started chunking and contextualizing information far more.
-As your brain needs something to chew on.
-But, your brain can't just chew on the raw ingredients.
+Your brain needs something to chew on, but your brain can't just chew on the raw ingredients.
 You have to make the dish -- in this case, a chunk.

 Neuroscientifically, a chunk is a set of neurons bound together through use and meaning.
 More intuitively, a chunk is a set of information that just kind of goes together -- like a good dish!

-To create this dish, you need to really focus hard.
+To create this dish, you need to focus hard.
 You need to walk through the logic and make the connections between the new information.
 You have to keep working at it until you understand the *fundamental* idea of what you're studying.

 It's going to be painful.
 I mean, you are literally working your brain out.
 But, if you can just focus on the *process* and not the end goal, you'll find that you enjoy it, like a good run or soccer game.